Gordon Campbell Gray

 He was named Hotelier of the Year at the 2002 Catey Awards and received the first Leading Legend award from Leading Hotels of the World in 2010.
 He was recognised again by the Hotel Cateys in 2011 with an Outstanding Contribution to the Hotel Industry award.

 Nick joined from Dorchester Collection where he was Area Director of Finance for over 7 years, playing an instrumental role in openings of Coworth Park and 45 Park Lane.
 Prior to that, he spent 10 years with Maybourne Hotel Group as Director of Finance at both Claridge’s and The Connaught.
+He joined Campbell GRAY Hotels as Finance Director in November 2015.
+He is also an active supporter of the Princes Trust charity.

 After studying clinical and organisational psychology, Daniel went on to hold senior roles in both operations and human resources in some of Venice’s best hotels.
 He spent 7 years as Area Human Resources Manager for the Hotel Excelsior, Hotel des Bains and Villa Cipriani, overseeing 450 associates.
+He now oversees all human

 Catherine started her career in London with Intercontinental, before being involved in several high profile openings including Conrad in Chelsea Harbour and The Metropolitan Park Lane.
 Catherine’s current role covers internal auditing, financial reporting and implementation of all accounting systems.